-13. Leasing

-NMB as lessee
+13. Leasing NMB as lessee

-The right to use an asset in a lease contract is recognised on the commencement date as a right-ofuse (ROU) asset and the obligation to pay lease payments is recognised as a lease liability
+The right to use an asset in a lease contract is recognised on the commencement date as a right-of-use (ROU) asset and the obligation to pay lease payments is recognised as a lease prises the non-cancellable period of lease contracts.

-In NMB leases are related to company cars.
+liability In NMB leases are related to company cars.
 The leased company cars are presented in the line item, "Properties and equipment".
 The lease payments generally include fixed payments.
 The lease term is the expected lease term.
-This comprises the noncancellable period of lease contracts.
+This com-